 By opening your customer profile, you may also check the date their subscription status changed to unsubscribed and why that happened.

-πŸ’‘ The information in the customer's profile provides the reason and the date of the last opt-out.
-If your customer subscribes again, the opt-in time will be later than the opt-out one, and the subscription status will be set to Subscribe.
+💡 The information in the customer's profile provides the reason and the date of the last opt-out.
+If your customer subscribes again, the opt-in time will be later than the opt-out time, and the subscription status will be set to Subscribe.

 Creating a Segment of the Unsubscribers

-To check aggregated data, you may create a Segment of the Unsubscribed contacts.
+You may create a Segment of the Unsubscribed contacts to check aggregated data.

-Go to Audience β†’ Segments β†’ Create Segment β†’ Create from Scratch β†’ Add Filter.
+Go to Segments → Create Segment → Create from Scratch → Add Filter.

 With this Segment, you are checking the current status of your contacts.
-If they opt out of your marketing and then subscribe again, they will have the last opt-out date and the reason listed in their profiles.
+If they opt out of your marketing and then subscribe again, the last opt-out date and the reason will be listed in their profiles.

 Using Segments, you may check the subscription status for the Email, SMS, and Push Notifications channels.

-You may also filter your contacts out based on the reason for unsubscription.
-For this, choose the filter Opted out β†’ Reason β†’ select the reason from the list.
+You may also filter your contacts based on the reason for unsubscription.
+For this, choose the filter Opted out → Reason → select the reason from the list.

 Here's the list of reasons you will find:

-• Were manually unsubscribed - when Omnisend account user unsubscribes the customer or when the import file contains the opt-out date field for the contact that is later than the opt-in one;
+Were manually unsubscribed - when the Omnisend account user unsubscribes the customer, or when the import file contains the opt-out date field for the contact that is later than the opt-in one;

-• External changes - when the customer unsubscribed on your website (customer status changes to unsubscribed one in your store admin) or when the status of the customer is changed with the API request;
+External changes - when the customer unsubscribed on your website (customer status changes to unsubscribed in your store admin) or when the status of the customer is changed with the API request;

-πŸŽ“ If you have inactive (unengaged) contacts in your account, changing their status to Unsubscribed instead of deleting them is recommended.
-Unsubscribed contacts will never receive any emails from you; they won't impact pricing and will keep the information about your customers, unsubscription reason, and more.
+🎓 If you have inactive (unengaged) contacts in your account, it is recommended that you change their status to unsubscribed instead of deleting them.
+Unsubscribed contacts will never receive emails from you, it won't impact pricing, and you will retain information about your customers, unsubscription reasons, and more.

 ⚠️ To restore accidentally unsubscribed contacts, the file with your contacts import should contain the opt-out date later than the opt-in one.